Vanessa Bryant Gives Beautiful Speech Honoring Kobe Bryant and Daughter Gianna During Memorial

 Though she was just 13, she served as a pillar of strength for the Bryants.
 "She always made sure everyone was OK," Vanessa admitted.
 "She always kept our family together.
 She loved family traditions, family movie night and game night on vacations were important to her.
 Gigi always looked out for everyone.
 She was very much in tune with our feelings and wanted the best for us.
 Gianna was smart.
 She knew how to read, speak and write Mandarin.
 She knew Spanish.
 She had great grades and kept them up all while becoming an incredible basketball player.
 She was president of school spirit, on student council, director's assistant for her school plays, just like her big sister."

 Indeed, she was looking forward to following her older sister Natalia to high school next year.
 "I'm so happy she was given the opportunity to know she was accepted to the same high school," Vanessa said.
 "She was really happy.
 Gianna made us all proud, and she still does.
 Gianna never tried to conform.
 She was always herself.
-She was a nice person, a leader, a teacher, wearing the white tee, black leggings, a denim Jack, white high top converse and a flannel tied around her waist with straight hair was her go-to style.
+She was a nice person, a leader, a teacher, wearing the white tee, black leggings, a denim jacket, white high top converse and a flannel tied around her waist with straight hair was her go-to style.
 She had so much swag and rhythm ever since she was a baby.
 She gave the best hugs and the best kisses.
 She had gorgeous soft lips like her daddy.
 She would hug me and hold me so tight I could feel her love."

 "I miss her sweet kisses, her cleverness, her sarcasm, her wit and that adorable sly side smile followed with a grin and burst of laughter," she continued.
 "Gigi was sunshine.
 She brightened up my day every day.
 I miss looking at her beautiful face.
 She was always so good, a rule follower.
 I knew I could always count on her to do the right thing."

+On Gianna as a sister: "She happily carried the little diaper bag"

 Gigi took her role as big sister very seriously.
 "She happily carried the little diaper bag or played with them," Vanessa recalled.
 "She liked helping me with Bianka and Capri.
 Bianka loved going to the playground, swimming and jumping on the trampoline with Gigi.
-I used to tell Gigi that I though KoKo considered her her favorite sister.
+I used to tell Gigi that I thought KoKo considered her her favorite sister.
 Capri would smile from ear to ear when Gigi walked into the room and Capri reminds me a lot of Gianna.
 They look alike and smile with their whole face.
 Pure joy."

+On losing Gigi: "I'll never get to see my baby girl walk down the aisle"

 Now, Vanessa is looking at all the milestones Gigi will not get to experience.
 "We didn't get the chance to teach her how to drive a car," she shared.
 "I won't be able to tell her how gorgeous she looks on her wedding day.
 I'll never get to see my baby girl walk down the aisle, have a father-daughter dance with her daddy, dance on the dance floor with me or have babies of her own.
 Gianna would have been an amazing mommy.
 She was very maternal ever since she was really little.
 Gigi would have most likely become the best player in the WNBA."